siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/CICS-CM/usage.md

 1. Create a migration scheme and specify the Source, Target, and Transformation Rule.
 2. Mark the migration package as ready for use with the specified migration scheme.
 3. Create a change package and add the resources that you want to migrate to this change package.
-4. Send the *change package name* and *source configuration name* by using metadata to the UrbanCode Deploy server.
-You can use either the UrbanCode Deploy client or the REST API.
+4. Send the *change package name* and *source configuration name* by using metadata to the DevOps Deploy server.
+You can use either the DevOps Deploy client or the REST API.
-5. Migrate (deploy) the change package to an environment in UrbanCode Deploy.
+5. Migrate (deploy) the change package to an environment in DevOps Deploy.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_